Section 1: ATV’s = Absolutely Toxic Vehicles

 When we parked, we looked up at the near vertical wall in front of us and said, “We’ll be coming down that in a couple hours.
 And it’s icy.”
 We smiled and laughed and relished the thought… or so we pretended to do so to each other.
 Because we’re dudes.
 And we’re dumb.
-(This trail is part of the Tunxis Regional Trail system.)
+(This steep access trail is part of the Tunxis Regional Trail system.)

 We drove over to Whitman Road in Southington to begin our hike.
 We noted the hospitality of the Southington Sportsman’s Association for allowing us to park in their little hiker’s lot and hit the trail.

 The trail is wide in spots; wide enough for vehicles – and follows old colonial roads often.
 Locals seem to have taken joy in spray painting red rectangles over the blue ones.
 It climbs unspectacularly through deciduous forest up the eastern “wall” to the ridgeline.
 Only one or two other hikers had been over this path in the past week or so and there were points where Rob and I would have had great difficulty without our fake little crampon things.

 The trail turned north once on top of the ridgeline and soon brought us to the New Britain Reservoir.
 The scene was actually pretty nice but the trail then became a rock covered service road along the water.
 This surface was decidedly not what our new footwear enjoyed, so we actually veered west and tackled two more pieces of the Tunxis Trail system: The Stonehouse and Woodtick Trails.
-(Again, those trails are discussed over here.)
+(Again, those trails are described here.)